CMMC: What You Need to Know

 What is the timing of the CMMC requirement?

-Depending on your current cybersecurity posture, the steps to become compliant could take months or potentially longer.
+CMMC is expected to be fully phased in by 2025 and the steps to become CMMC compliant could take months or potentially longer to achieve.
 Once the DoD begins to assign CMMC level requirements to contracting engagements, those required levels will become criteria for entry into the bidding process.
 If you’re not at the necessary CMMC level, you could be missing out on potential revenue.

 Is my company impacted by CMMC?